 How long is leftover cake batter good for?

 If you have leftover cake batter, don’t think you have to use it immediately.
 Cake batter has surprising longevity as long as it is stored in an airtight container or freezer bag.
-Store in the fridge for up to two days or the freezer for three months.
+Store in the fridge for up to two days or in the freezer for three months.

-You can absolutely refrigerate your cake batter and bake later!
+You can absolutely refrigerate your cake batter and bake it later!
 Store it in the fridge (correctly) for up to two days.
 When you’re ready to bake, let it come to room temperature on the counter for around 30 minutes before sticking it in the oven.